 In 2008 Autumn presented in five sessions for the Music Teachers National Association's National Conference and is featured in an informational video regarding the teaching of adult piano classes.
 In addition, she is a consultant for the publication, Musikgarten Adults: Enjoying the Piano Together.
 She has had several articles published in local and national publications regarding various music education issues.

 Autumn Keller is also the Director of Music for a senior-adult living facility serving elders from independent living to full nursing and memory care that strives to enrich lives through music and the arts.
 Autumn is passionate about the power of music making for all ages.
 She believes that the joy of music is innate in all people and it is never too early or too late to experience active music making.
-Through her teaching, workshops, and presentations, Autumn hopes to inspire teachers and students that everyone has the potential to fulfill the dream of being successful musically when taught in an environment that provides a strong musical foundation within a community of music-makers that provides support, joy, and learning from peers.
+Through her teaching, workshops, and presentations, Autumn hopes to inspire in teachers and students that everyone has the potential to fulfill the dream of being successful musically when taught in an environment that provides a strong musical foundation within a community of music-makers that provides support, joy, and learning from peers.

 Is an internationally known early childhood music educator.
 Ever since she was a young child, Cathy wanted to be a teacher; she loves musical play with children and their families.
 It is one of her greatest joys!

 Cathy founded East Dallas Children's Music in 1989.
 Employing one additional teacher and an administrative assistant, her studio currently has over 130 children & families along with adult keyboard students, offering all levels of the Musikgarten curricula.
-Cathy holds Bachelor's degrees in Organ Performance and Music Therapy, and a Masters of Music in Choral Conducting.
+Cathy holds Bachelor's degrees in Organ Performance and Music Therapy and a Masters of Music in Choral Conducting.
 Having completed extensive study in early childhood music, movement, and child development, she has been involved in music education for over 30 years.
 Cathy has been a church musician since she was 11 years old.
 Prior to founding East Dallas Children's Music, she was the early childhood music specialist, taught private and group piano, and supervised graduate assistants in the Piano Preparatory Department at Southern Methodist University.

-Passionate about the importance of music & movement in the lives of children and adults, and passionate about teaching, Cathy has been a Musikgarten Teacher Educator since 1995.
+Passionate about the importance of music & movement in the lives of children and adults and passionate about teaching, Cathy has been a Musikgarten Teacher Educator since 1995.
 She has led Musikgarten teacher training workshops across the United States and in Canada, Taiwan, and China.

-Cathy Mathia is co-author of the God's Children Sing curriculum published by Musikgarten and former president of the international Early Childhood Music and Movement Association, Cathy is certified by this organization at Level III and was awarded a lifetime membership for her service.
+Cathy Mathia is co-author of the God's Children Sing curriculum published by Musikgarten and former president of the international Early Childhood Music and Movement Association.
+Cathy is certified by this organization at Level III and was awarded a lifetime membership for her service.
 Consistently praised by her workshop participants for her creative, informative, and fun workshops, she is a sought-after speaker and clinician at both early childhood and children's choral music conferences

-Early childhood music and movement specialist and consultant, is the founding director of the Bethany Community Music Center in Rochester, NY.
-Currently she teaches all levels of the Musikgarten curriculum, birth through 9 years at the center.
+Early childhood music and movement specialist and consultant, Karen is the founding director of the Bethany Community Music Center in Rochester, NY.
+Currently she teaches all levels of the Musikgarten curriculum, birth through 9 years, at the center.
 Ms. McIver holds Bachelor and Masters degrees in Music Education from West Virginia University, Morgantown, WV.

-Prior to founding the Bethany Community Music Center in 2000, Ms McIver maintained an Early Childhood Music studio for fifteen years in Owensboro, KY.
+Prior to founding the Bethany Community Music Center in 2000, Ms. McIver maintained an Early Childhood Music studio for fifteen years in Owensboro, KY.
 In addition, during her years in Owensboro, she also directed children's choirs at Newton Parrish Elementary where her choirs performed regularly at community functions as well as with the Owensboro Symphony Orchestra.
 While in Owensboro, she was also Adjunct Instructor of Voice and Music Education at Kentucky Wesleyan College.
 As Minister of Music for several congregations, she conducted children's and handbell choirs.
 Her college handbell choir toured nationally and internationally with the Kentucky Wesleyan singers.

 Leilani Miranda has been involved in music education since 1965 and early childhood music and movement since 1984.
 She teaches 60+ children ages birth through nine at her studio, The Music Garden, in Houston, Texas which was featured on PBS television.

 Leilani Miranda gives frequent presentations to parents and in-service sessions to teachers in Houston.
 Miranda has presented for regional and national conventions of the ECMMA and has presented sessions at several state conventions of the MTNA and MENC.
-Ms. Miranda's completed a Bachelor of Music degree at Oklahoma City University and a Master of Music degree from the University of Houston.
-Miranda is certified Level III as an Early Childhood Music and Movement Specialist by the Early Childhood Music and Movement Association, of which she is a founding board member, past president and honorary lifetime member.
+Ms. Miranda completed a Bachelor of Music degree at Oklahoma City University and a Master of Music degree from the University of Houston.
+Miranda is certified Level III as an Early Childhood Music and Movement Specialist by the Early Childhood Music and Movement Association, of which she is a founding board member, past president, and honorary lifetime member.

-Participants in workshops taught by Ms. Miranda frequently comment on the fact that in spite of their inexperience with very young children or teaching music when beginning the training, she made them comfortable, and gave them the confidence that they too could be a success in teaching early Childhood music and movement classes.
+Participants in workshops taught by Ms. Miranda frequently comment on the fact that in spite of their inexperience with very young children or teaching music when beginning the training, she made them comfortable and gave them the confidence that they, too, could be a success in teaching early childhood music and movement classes.
 One of Ms. Miranda's strengths is her ability to share an understanding of young children through insights into the influence of brain development.
 With this understanding, she shows that the stage is set for you, the teacher, to draw the child and his/her family into the world of music and movement.